 THE KOOKABURRA CREEK CAFE

 One small town.
 Three lost women.
 And a lifetime of secrets.

 An epic novel that follows the life of Leonora.
 Found abandoned as a small child in the desert of western Australia to a life in America before returning to her roots this love story will enthral you from beginning to end!

 Set in an outback town gripped in a two year drought this murder mystery is a page-turner.

 If you haven’t read this novel (or seen the mini-series) then you are in for a treat.
 One of my favourite novels the Thorn Birds follows the life of Meggie Cleary and her everlasting passion for the handsome but ambitious priest Ralph.
 This love story set in the Australian outback and the Vatican is unforgettable.

-If you are looking for some great books for children all about Australia?
-I would check out my post which has some fabulouos books to share with kids!
+If you are looking for some great books about Australian animals for children, I would check out my post which has some fabulous books to share with kids!

 PIN FOR LATER – BOOKS TO READ BEFORE YOU VISIT AUSTRALIA

 Join my Facebook Community!